Five breakfast ideas for hypothyroidism

-Whatever alteration that occurs to the thyroid gland triggers a series of changes in our body that requires us to establish new routines and eat healthier.
+Generally, whenever something alters the thyroid gland, it triggers a series of changes in our bodies that require us to establish new routines and eat healthier.

-However, medical treatment is generally effective and patients are able to stabilize the activity of the thyroid gland.
+However, as we say, medical treatments are effective and patients can re-stabilize the activity of their thyroid gland.

-While taking medication, what dietary guidelines should be followed?
-Below are 5 breakfast rules.
+Thus, while taking medication, what dietary guidelines should be followed?
+Below are 5 breakfast rules:

 Nutritionists tell us that the first thing to keep in mind with hypothyroidism is that we need to have a balanced diet.